Puntalytics/Puntalytics.github.io/metrics.md

 ---
 layout: default
 title: Our Metrics
-subtitle: Putting the "alytics" in puntalytics
+subtitle: Putting the alytics in puntalytics

 ---